Skip to Main Content

 How a low credit score affects your home equity loan

 A lower credit score marks you as a bigger risk in a lender’s eyes.
-That means they won’t deny you, but it does mean the loan will be more expensive.
-Be prepared to be charged a higher interest rate.
-You also might face terms that aren’t as favorable, like smaller amounts or higher fees.
-Lenders may also require that you meet stricter loan conditions like a lower debt-to-income ratio (DTI) or a higher amount of equity in your home.
+That doesn’t mean you’ll be denied, but you will likely be charged a higher interest rate.
+You might also receive less favorable terms, such as a smaller credit line or higher fees.
+Or you may have to meet stricter loan conditions in other respects, like having a lower debt-to-income ratio (DTI) or a higher amount of equity in your home.

 How to get a home equity loan with bad credit